open-telemetry/opentelemetry-android/demo-app/README.md

 * Manual Instrumentation
 - Provides access to the OpenTelemetry APIs for manual instrumentation, allowing developers to create custom spans and events as needed.
+- Note: No manual instrumentation has been added to the demo app so far.

 ### Known Gaps
 As of now, there are a few areas where the instrumentation might not be fully comprehensive: